Finally woke up to a bright, bright sun shiny day!

 I could see two just from my friend’s balcony.

-Seeing nuns or priests on the street is not an unusual sight in Poland.
+Seeing nuns or priests on the street is a common sight in Poland.
 I saw a group walking whenever I was out in the city.

 Our tour met up on the north part of downtown.
 As always look for someone lofting up a red umbrella, ella ella ella.